-Today was one of those satisfying days where I turned a pile of “almost working” into a fully operational CI/CD pipeline.
-The goal?
-Get GitHub Actions runners to test my Ansible playbooks against real infrastructure over Tailscale VPN.
+One of those satisfying days where a pile of “almost working” became a fully operational CI/CD pipeline.
+The goal: get GitHub Actions runners to test Ansible playbooks against real infrastructure over Tailscale VPN.

 The Journey